Comparisons10 min read

 Here's the tax your bank collects every time you live abroad and nobody talks about it: a 3% foreign transaction fee on every purchase, plus $3–5 every time you pull cash from an ATM.
 On a $3,000/month budget, that's quietly $90–150 gone before you've spent a dollar on rent, food, or anything that matters.

-The good news: this is an entirely solved problem.
+The good news: choosing the best banks for US expats is an entirely solved problem.
 Three accounts cover virtually every banking scenario you'll encounter as an American abroad — and two of them are free to open.
+(New to this?
+Start with our US banking checklist before moving abroad.)

 TL;DR — The Expat Banking Stack